liboyun/liboyun.github.io/index.md

   * International Conference on Tools with Artificial Intelligence (ICTAI) 2020
   * Chinese Conference on Pattern Recognition and Computer Vision (PRCV) 2020
   * The Pacific-Rim Symposium on Image and Video Technology (PSIVT) 2020
+  * International Conference on Image and Graphics (ICIG) 2021
 * Services
   * Volunteer service for [ACM TURC 2019](http://acmturc.com/2019/cn/index.html), Chengdu.